Extending Vulkan

 Major Versions

-A difference in the major version of specifications indicates a large set of changes which will likely include interface changes, behavioral changes, removal of deprecated functionality, and the modification, addition, or replacement of other functionality.
+A difference in the major version of specifications indicates a large set of changes which will likely include interface changes, behavioral changes, removal of legacy functionality, and the modification, addition, or replacement of other functionality.

 The specification’s major version is monotonically increasing; any change to the specification as described above will result in the major version being increased.
 Changes that can be accommodated in a patch or minor version will not increase the major version.